Nicely Made in China

 BLUE SHANGHAI WHITE

-The nicely made in China product of the week is as old as China itself.
+The Nicely Made in China product of the week is as old as China itself.
 Chinese ceramics, since it is ceramics and porcelain we’ll be talking about, are back in fashion again.
 Hai Chen, Blue Shanghai White owner and main designer grants NMiC an interview.

 Hai Chen, how did you become a ceramist and when did you start Blue Shanghai White?